phobos/phobos_db_checkpoint/README.md

 end
 ```

-If your handler returns anything different than an __ack__ it won't be saved to the database.
+In case your handler returns anything different from an __ack__ it won't be saved to the database.

 Note that the `PhobosDBCheckpoint::Handler` will automatically skip already handled events (i.e. duplicate Kafka messages).

 #### <a name="payload"></a> Payload
 PhobosDBCheckpoint assumes that the payload received from Phobos is in a JSON format.
 This means that if your payload is in any other format, for example Avro binary, you need to convert/decode it to JSON.

-To achieve this you can override the `#before_consume` method of the handler:
+To achieve this you can compose a new handler with `PhobosDBCheckpoint::Handler` using the `#around_consume` method:

 ```ruby
 class MyHandler